Contracts

 PhonePhone numbersContact phone

-SelectOne choice from a listPayment terms, contract type
+SelectOne choice from a predefined listPayment terms, contract type

 Each field also has a label, whether it's required, and a default value if applicable.